Catch Me If You Can (game show): Production

-As part of CJ ENM's multi-country licensing deals for I Can See Your Voice dated back November 2020, VGTRK formally acquired the rights to produce their own local adaptation as Ya vizhu tvoy golos (Я вижу твой голос), which began airing on 14 May 2021.
-In January 2024, a post from Andy Goldred as part of upcoming programmes for the 2024–25 television season initially announced that VGTRK would revive the original counterpart after a three-year hiatus by renewing a second season, but subsequently opted to produce a "breakaway" game show of their own without the involvement of CJ ENM and/or Fremantle.
+As part of CJ ENM's multi-country licensing deals for I Can See Your Voice dated back November 2020, VGTRK formally acquired the rights to produce their own local adaptation as Ya vizhu tvoy golos (Я вижу твой голос), which debuted on 14 May 2021.
+In January 2024, a post by Andy Goldred as part of upcoming programmes for the 2024–25 television season initially announced that VGTRK would revive the original counterpart after a three-year hiatus by renewing into second season, but instead they opted to produce a "breakaway" game show of their own without the involvement of CJ ENM and/or Fremantle.

 Broadcast history

 Catch Me If You Can debuted on 24 May 2024.

 A post from Vse Kastingi in September 2024 announced the auditions for a then-upcoming second season, which was subsequently confirmed by VGTRK and began airing on 16 May 2025.

-In the closing remarks of its second-season finale, host Markony has already announced the series' renewal and subsequent auditions for an upcoming third season that commenced on 25 August 2025.
+In the closing remarks of its finale, host Markony also did the similar approach for an upcoming third season that commenced on 25 August 2025, and then premiered on 15 May 2026.

 Series overview

-In a span of two seasons, the series had won two games from a team of "stars", 11 from the "invaders", and one game tied.
+In a span of 20 games, five of them had won from the "stars", 14 from the "invaders", and one game ended in a draw.